CSCfi/metadata-submitter/README.md

 ### Developing with Python virtual environment

-Please use `uv` to create the virtual environment for development and testing as instructed above.
-Then follows these
+Use `uv` to create and activate the virtual environment for development and testing as [instructed above](#initialise-the-project-for-development-and-testing).
-instructions:
+Then follow these instructions:

 ```bash
 # Optional: update references for metax integration